PollingInc/polling-sdk-unity/README.md

 This is a handler example that you can copy and create your own custom handler by creating a new class based on it with your specific needs and use of codebase from your own project.
 Check **Step 3** for more info.

-There is also a project example you can find, which is our [Clicker Game example](https://github.com/PollingInc/GameconClicker-polling-sdk) to demonstrate how the Polling SDK Unity Wrapper works.
+There is also a project example you can find, which is our [Clicker Game example](https://github.com/PollingInc/GameconClicker-polling-sdk) to demonstrate how the Polling SDK Unity Wrapper works and it is highly recommended for you to check it out.

 ---
 1. For Unity's Android implementation, you should explore the documetation in the [Java SDK](https://github.com/PollingInc/polling-sdk/blob/master/README.md) as the C# wrapper mirrors it.